Research

 Knowledge Graph Development

-Our flagship kg-microbe project represents a breakthrough in microbial data integration:
+Our flagship KG-Microbe knowledge graph project developed by Dr. Marcin P. Joachimiak represents a breakthrough in microbial data integration:

 - Multi-source data integration from major biological databases